 Applying to go to a Swiss state school

-In general, schools should accept admission at any time of the year, although it is preferable at the beginning of a new term or with one month in advance to arrange language support if your child needs.
+In general, schools should accept admission at any time of the year, although it is preferable at the beginning of a new term or with one month in advance to arrange language support if your child needs it.

 Timings and procedures for admission to secondary schools vary from canton to canton, so check with the canton’s education department.

-Whatever the procedures in your canton, to enrol in any Swiss school you’re sure to need certain documents, including your child’s birth certificate, proof of health and accidents insurance and a residence permit.
+Whatever the procedures in your canton, to enroll in any Swiss school you’re sure to need certain documents, including your child’s birth certificate, proof of health and accident insurance, and a residence permit.

 Private schools in Switzerland

 There are many private schools (Privatschulen/écoles privées) in Switzerland but as only about 5% of Swiss children and young people attend them, most have high numbers of foreign pupils.
 Private schools vary in what they offer in terms of curriculum and facilities but many are regarded as very prestigious, which will be reflected in the fees they charge; Switzerland is home to the world’s most expensive boarding school, Le Rosey, which has tuition fees set at around €100,000 a year.